Praying town

 Praying towns were settlements established by English colonial governments in New England from 1646 to 1675 in an effort to convert local Native Americans to Christianity.

-The Native people who moved into these towns were known as Praying Indians.
+The Native people who moved into the towns were known as Praying Indians.
 Before 1674 the villages were the most ambitious experiment in converting Native Americans to Christianity in the Thirteen Colonies, and led to the creation of the first books in an Algonquian language, including the first bible printed in British North America.
-During King Philip's War from 1675 to 1678, many praying towns were depopulated, in part due to forced internment of praying Indians on Deer Island, many of whom died during the winter of 1675.
-After the war, many of the originally allotted praying towns were never reestablished, however some praying towns persisted.
+During King Philip's War from 1675 to 1678, many praying towns were depopulated, in part due to the forced internment of praying Indians on Deer Island, many of whom died during the winter of 1675.
+After the war, many of the originally praying towns which were allotted were never reestablished, however some praying towns remained.
 Living descendants in New England trace their ancestry to residents of praying towns.